jkeger/arctic/README.md

 The code docstrings contain the full documentation for each class and function.

 Most of the python wrapper code precisely mirrors the core C++ classes and functions.
-The full docstrings are not duplicated in that case so please refer to the C++ docstrings for the complete details.
+The full docstrings are not duplicated in those cases, so please refer to the C++ docstrings for the complete details.

-This section provides an overview of the key contents and features.
+This section of the readme provides an overview of the key contents and features.
 It is aimed at general users plus a few extra details for anyone wanting to navigate or work on the code itself.

 The primary functions to add and remove CTI take as arguments custom objects that describe the trap species, CCD properties, and ROE details (see below).
 A core aspect of the code is that it includes several polymorphic versions of each of these classes.
-These provide a variety of ways to model CTI, such as different types of trap species, multiple phases in each pixel, or alternative readout sequences for trap pumping, etc.
+These provide a variety of ways to model CTI, such as different types of trap species, multiple phases within each pixel, or alternative readout sequences for trap pumping, etc.

 \